CyberMiles/blog/content/post/20190516-ecommerce-dao-en.md

 Will the peer-to-peer trading platform envisioned by CyberMiles be the counterpoint solution to the dark web?
 That is up to the community members to decide.
 However, Dr. Lucas Lu, the founder of CyberMiles, feels optimistic.
 "We apply community autonomy and, I believe, most users are rational and objective."

 From the (thankfully) bygone days of Silk Road, Open Bazaar, to the public blockchain designed for e-commerce, and the community-owned blockchain DAO, blockchain technology may not replace centralized e-commerce like Alibaba or Amazon immediately.
-But, given that the market for centralized peer-to-peer transactions is itself a $100 billion one, it promises one of the best application scenarios for blockchain technology.
+But, given that the market for centralized peer-to-peer transactions is itself over $100 billion USD annually, it promises one of the best application scenarios for blockchain technology.

 During this ongoing transformation, we hope that our peer-to-peer trading platform based on blockchain, instead of devolving into a dark web, will become a bright light for a more democratic, decentralized future.